 Reasons You’ll Love Salted Caramel Apple Pie Bars:

 These apple bars are so decadent, delicious, and full of flavor.
-Here’s just a few reasons you’ll love them!

 The Delicious Flavor:

-These apple pie bars feature a made-from-scratch buttery shortbread crust, a sweet and tart apple pie filling with granny smith apples, a cinnamon and brown sugar oat streusel topping, and an easy homemade salted caramel sauce.
+These apple pie bars feature a made-from-scratch buttery brown sugar shortbread crust, a sweet and tart apple pie filling with granny smith apples, a cinnamon and brown sugar oat streusel topping, and an easy homemade salted caramel sauce.

 Easier Than Apple Pie: